Regulatory Services investigate complaints about food, the condition of food businesses or food hygiene practices.

 Where was the food purchased from?

-If the food was not purchased from a food business in Barnsley, you will need to contact the Local Authority where the food business is located.
-If you are not sure which Local Authority the food business is in you can contact the Food Standards Agency
+If the food was not purchased from a food business in Barnsley, you'll need to contact the Local Authority where the food business is located.
+If you're not sure which Local Authority the food business is in you can contact the Food Standards Agency

 What do I need to do?

 If you still have the food you should keep it, along with any packaging and the receipt in a safe place until you have contacted us.
-If you are concerned about the safety of the food or if you think it has made you ill, you should keep it either refrigerated or frozen to avoid any further deterioration.
+If you're concerned about the safety of the food or if you think it's made you ill.
+Then you should keep it in the fridge or freezer to stop it from deteriorating.

 We will advise you what you need to do and we may arrange to collect the food complaint and any further information from you.
 You may also be asked to provide a simple factual statement about the purchase and discovery of the offending food.

-You will be asked to sign a declaration of release and this means that you are formally handing the food complaint over to us to investigate further.
-We will examine the complaint as soon as possible and discuss the most appropriate course of action to take with you.
-We cannot get involved in any claims for compensation.
+You will be asked to sign a declaration of release, this means that you're formally handing the food complaint over to us to investigate further.
+We'll examine the complaint as soon as possible and discuss the most appropriate course of action to take with you.
+We can't get involved in any claims for compensation.

 What action can a Food Safety Officer take?

-We may have an informal discussion with the owner of the food business or we could take more formal action resulting in prosecution or even closure of the business.
+We may have an informal discussion with the owner of the food business.
+We could also take more formal action resulting in prosecution or even closure of the business.

-In most cases the action taken will be informal.
+In most cases, the action taken will be informal.
 There is a defence available to a food business that is known as "due diligence".
-To rely on this as a defence in law the business needs to be able to show that it has taken all reasonable precautions to avoid the offence, and that they have exercised all due diligence during the production of the food.
+To rely on this as a defence in law the business needs to be able to show that it has taken all reasonable precautions to avoid the offence.
+Also that they have exercised all due diligence during the production of the food.

 When we investigate a food complaint, we consider the systems used by the company to prevent the complaint occurring.

-If the manufacturer of the food is not in the Barnsley area, we will contact the Local Authority where the food was produced and ask them to report on production conditions and any similar complaints.
+If the manufacturer of the food is not in the Barnsley area, we will contact the Local Authority where the food was produced.
+We'll ask them to report on production conditions and any similar complaints.

-When we decide to pursue a complaint to prosecution we must first consider whether our action is in the public interest, as it can be very expensive and time consuming.
+When we decide to pursue a complaint to prosecution we must first consider whether our action is in the public interest.
+This is because it can be very expensive and time consuming.